-In this article, our California DUI defense attorneys1 explain how drunk driving cases are prosecuted and defended at the Van Nuys Courthouse by addressing the following:
+In this article, our California DUI defense attorneys explain how drunk driving cases are prosecuted and defended at the Van Nuys Courthouse by addressing the following:

-1. What to Expect At Your Van Nuys Courthouse DUI Arraignment
+- 1. What to Expect at Your DUI Arraignment

-1. What to Expect At Your Van Nuys Courthouse
+1. What to Expect At Your DUI Arraignment

 Your first court appearance following your DUI arrest will be your arraignment.
-The arraignment presents you with your first opportunity to plead guilty, not guilty, or nolo contendere “no contest” to your charge(s).
+The DUI arraignment presents you with your first opportunity to plead:

 At the Van Nuys Courthouse, misdemeanor DUI arraignments take place in Department 103 (Room 407) on the fourth floor.
 Felony DUI arraignments take place in Department 100 (Room 305) on the third floor.
 Arraignments for misdemeanors charges other than driving under the influence take place in Department 101 (Room 307) on the third floor.

-∗Because misdemeanor DUIs are much more common than felony DUIs, this article will focus on misdemeanor driving under the influence cases at the Varraignan Nuys Courthouse.
+Because misdemeanor DUIs are much more common than felony DUIs, this article will focus on misdemeanor driving under the influence cases at the Van Nuys Courthouse.

 Once you are in an arraignment courtroom, the courtroom staff will play a video that details your Constitutional rights.
 Two of the most important rights that pertain to your arraignment include